A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$: An unsatisfiability test made with simple spinors: the idea

-It is well known that any $t \in \OO{n}$ has only $3$ eigenvalues: $\pm 1$ and couples of complex conjugates and that all eigenvectors corresponding to different eigenvalues are reciprocally orthogonal.
-Moreover any $t \in \OO{n}$ having only $\pm 1$ eigenvalues is an \emph{involution}: $t^2 = \Identity$ and in $\R(n)$ $T = T^T$, a prominent, but not exhaustive, example being the $2^n$ involutions $\lambda \in \O1{n}$.
+We recall some standard properties of $\R^n$, its isometry group $\OO{n}$ and ${\cal T}_j$ definition: any $t \in \OO{n}$ has only $3$ eigenvalues: $\pm 1$ and couples of complex conjugates and all eigenvectors corresponding to different eigenvalues are reciprocally orthogonal.
+Moreover any $t \in \OO{n}$ having only $\pm 1$ eigenvalues is an \emph{involution}: $t^2 = \Identity$ and in $\R(n)$ $T = T^T$, a prominent, but not exhaustive, example being the $2^n$ involutions $\lambda \in \O1{n}$ of Section~\ref{sec_O(n)_MTNS}.

-It follows that any $t \in \OO{n}$ defines univocally three reciprocally orthogonal subspaces of $\R^n$ corresponding respectively to eigenvectors of $\pm 1$ eigenvalues and to their orthogonal complement and at least one of these subspaces have non null dimensions.
-These subspaces are in close connection with the Wall parametrization of $t \in \OO{n}$ \cite[Chapter 11]{Taylor_1992} but we do not insist on this here.
+It follows that any $t \in \OO{n}$ defines univocally three reciprocally orthogonal subspaces of $\R^n$ corresponding respectively to eigenvectors of $\pm 1$ eigenvalues and to their orthogonal complement and at least one of these subspaces have non null dimensions (these subspaces are in close connection with the Wall parametrization of $t \in \OO{n}$ \cite[Chapter 11]{Taylor_1992}).